-Effective October 2019, the Committee approved salary adjustments for the NEOs ranging from 3.0% to 9.3%.
+Effective November 2019, the Committee approved salary increases for the NEOs of 2.5%.

 Annual Incentive Programs.
 The Committee approves annual performance-based compensation under the CEO's employment agreement and, for the other NEOs, under the AICP, as described below.
 A target bonus, expressed as a percentage of either base salary as of the end of the fiscal year or base salary paid during the fiscal year, is established for each NEO.
 The CEO's target bonus percentage is specified under her employment agreement (see "Employment Agreements").
 For other NEOs, the Committee annually reviews the target bonus percentages and approves any adjustments, which generally take effect immediately and apply on a prorated basis to bonuses payable for the current fiscal year.